Skin CancerView More Before & Afters

 - A spot that bleeds or changes or becomes tender or painful should be assessed.

-- Any new mole or old mole that grows larger than the size of a pencil eraser, or has irregular borders, various colors, and jagged borders might become serious.
+- Any new mole or old mole that grows larger than the size of a pencil eraser, or has irregular borders, various dark colors, and jagged borders might become serious.

 What are the basic types of skin cancer?

 Basal Cell Carcinoma

 Basal cell carcinoma often appears on the face or other parts of the head and neck but can be anywhere on the body.
 These tumors look like small, fleshy bumps.
 Cells from these tumors can spread below the skin and cause damage.
 They are easily removed, especially when found early.
 The earlier they are found, the less the scarring will be.

 Squamous cell carcinoma may look like red or scaly patches or bumps.
 Most often, dermatologists see these on the outer edge of the ear and on the face, lips, and mouth.
 These areas can grow larger and spread to other parts of the body.
 Again, like basal cell carcinoma, when caught early and removed, these areas can be completely cured and usually don’t spread in the body.

 The third form of common skin cancer is the most serious.
 Malignant melanoma may appear suddenly or alongside another mole.
 Watch for darker, uneven areas anywhere – even on areas of the skin that don’t get exposed to the sun.
 Since melanoma can often spread in the body, it is imperative to come in quickly if it is suspected.